Our experienced practitioners have the knowledge and skills to maximise the independence and social confidence of every individual.

-We have a group running on a weekly basis in Forth Valley which is open to adults over the age of 18 with autism.
+We have a group running on a weekly basis in Forth Valley which is open to autistic adults over the age of 18.
 Individuals are welcome to bring their support worker with them to the group if they wish.

 To find out more about our social independence group in Forth Valley please call us on 0845 300 9271.

 Scottish Autism Staff can provide one to one support, which can include classroom support, note taking, scribe, creating review notes from lectures and tutorials, laboratory support, field trips and study support.
 This service is currently offered in Lothian for both students from Scotland and England.